Technologicat/mcpyrate/quasiquotes.md

    `expr` must evaluate to a string.

-   With this, you can compute a name (e.g. by `mcpy.gensym`) and then use it as an identifier in quasiquoted code.
+   With this, you can compute a name (e.g. by `mcpyrate.gensym`) and then use it as an identifier in quasiquoted code.

  - `a[tree]`, appearing inside a `q[]`, is the AST stored in the variable `tree`